mouaida/synthea-data-engineering/README.md

 - Initialised R environment with required libraries.
 - Loaded six datasets from CSV files into RStudio.
 - Standardised each dataset to ensure consistent column naming and retained only relevant fields for analysis.
+- Standardised all date column formats for consistency. (`Date` for dates, `POSIXct` for datetimes).
 - Combined datasets into a unified `combined_data` dataset for further analysis.
-- Performed data quality checks and explored potential inconsistencies.
+- Initiated some data quality checks and exploring inconsistencies in the data.

 ### Transformed Datasets
 1. **patients_transformed**: